 The average household in the United States spends over $2,200 per year on energy bills, nearly half of which goes to heating and cooling, according to Energy Star.
 The average monthly cost soars above $300 during the winter months.

 It’s good to know, then, that there are ways to conserve energy using gadgets that can help cut your energy costs by up to 30 percent.
 These range in price and purpose, but all will save you in the long run.
 Because these gadgets have the potential to save households a lot of money, I thought I’d share them here.

-Black & Decker Thermal Leak Detector
+1. Thermal Leak Detector

 The Black & Decker TLD100 Energy Series Thermal Leak Detector is extremely easy to use and can detect costly sources of leaks and drafts in your home.
 The TLD100 uses infrared sensors to measure surface temperatures in your home.
 Simply point the device at an inside wall to set a reference temperature.
 Then move the leak detector along windows, doors, molding, wall outlets, recessed lights, or anywhere else a draft might exist.
 When it hits a cold or hot spot, the LED spotlight changes from green to red or blue, identifying a hot or cold leak, respectively.

-Ecobee Programmable Thermostat
+2. Programmable Thermostat

-Programmable thermostats enable homeowners to program temperature settings for different times of the day and, with some models, different days of the week.
+Programmable thermostats let homeowners program temperature settings for different times of the day and, with some models, different days of the week.
 For example, a programmable thermostat can be set to increase or decrease the temperature setting during the day when the family is at work or school.
 It can also be used to automatically adjust the temperature at night when everybody is sleeping, and then to reset the temperature a few minutes before reveille.

 Potential Savings: According to Energy Star, a properly programmed thermostat can save a home $180 per year.